lucia2007/tennis-for-all/README.md

 ![The Footer](assets/readme-images/footer.png)

-The Footer section is consistent in design in all pages.
+The Footer section is consistent in design on all pages.
 It includes email address and phone contact of the person responsible for the social tennis games which take place in the neighbourhood club.
 There are also links to a fictional social media profile including Facebook, Instagram and Twitter.
 The email includes a hypertext link to make it easy to get connected by email.
 The social media links open in a new tab.

 [Back to top](#contents)